How to Pass the Life Insurance Medical Exam (15 Tips)

 Exam Day

 Skip your morning coffee.
 This can raise your blood pressure, especially on an empty stomach.
 The headache is worth avoiding the extra premium.
-Plus, if you schedule your exam early enough, you can have your coffee after.
+Plus, if you schedule your exam early enough, you can have your coffee afterward.

 Skip breakfast.
-You’re fasting, remember?
+You’re fasting to keep those glucose levels stable, remember?

 Other Life Insurance Medical Exam Tips